mtliem98/TIL6022_projectgroup_18/README.md

 ### This is the public repository of our group assignment for TIL6022 course.

-Group members: Antonie Hille Bram Dorland, Michael Liem, Nynke Sterk, Gergely Turi​
+Group members: Antonie Hille, Bram Dorland, Michael Liem, Nynke Sterk, Gergely Turi​